 The table below sets forth the method to determine the Initial Certification Due Date.
 Each servicer should determine its related Initial Certification Due Date by the date on which it entered into its SPA under "SPA Execution Date."
 For the Initial Certification only, each servicer will certify that it was in compliance with, and the truth and accuracy of the representations and warranties related to, Program guidance as of the specific date as set forth in the table under "Initial Certification Effective Date."
 Other than as described below with respect to 2MP, MHA Programs that became effective two or more months prior to the Initial Certification Effective Date will be included in the Initial Certification.
-Some programs, such as Treasury FHA-HAMP, required a participating servicer to participate in the MHA Program; in those cases, if the Amended and Restated SPA or Service Schedule was signed two or more months prior to the Initial Certification Effective Date applicable to that servicer, then that MHA Program must also be included in the Initial Certification.
+Some programs, such as Treasury FHA-HAMP, required a participating servicer to execute an Amended and Restated SPA or an additional Service Schedule, as applicable, in order to participate in the MHA Program; in those cases, if the Amended and Restated SPA or Service Schedule was signed two or more months prior to the Initial Certification Effective Date applicable to that servicer, then that MHA Program must also be included in the Initial Certification.

-SPA Execution Date Initial Certification Effective Date Programs to be Covered (Programs included if effective for 2 months or more before the Initial Certification Effective Date) Initial Certification Due Date On or before October 31, 2009 As of June 30, 2010 HAMP HAFA Treasury FHA-HAMP September 30, 2010 November 1, 2009 through June 30, 2010 As of December 31, 2010 HAMP HAFA Treasury FHA-HAMP 2MP UP March 31, 2011 July 1, 2010 through October 3, 2010 As of June 30, 2011 HAMP HAFA Treasury FHA-HAMP 2MP UP PRA Any other MHA-related Programs implemented by Treasury prior to March 31, 2011 September 30, 2011
+SPA Execution Date Initial Certification Effective Date Programs to be Covered (Programs included if effective for 2 months or more before the Initial Certification Effective Date) Initial Certification Due Date On or before October 31, 2009 As of June 30, 2010 HAMPHAFATreasury FHA-HAMP September 30, 2010 November 1, 2009 through June 30, 2010 As of December 31, 2010 HAMP HAFA Treasury FHA-HAMP 2MP UP March 31, 2011 July 1, 2010 through October 3, 2010 As of June 30, 2011 HAMP HAFA Treasury FHA-HAMP 2MP UP PRA Any other MHA-related Programs implemented by Treasury prior to March 31, 2011 September 30, 2011

-Amended and Restated SPA or Service Schedule, as applicable, required.
+^{}Amended and Restated SPA or Service Schedule, as applicable, required.